Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 **!-Count** | 12 | 15 | 15

 **Time**\
-You have to go from the Nightmare Lab to the Pumpkin Patch, right at the left of the main gate of Halloween Town.
+You have to go from the **Nightmare Lab** to the **Pumpkin Patch**, right at the left of the main gate of Halloween Town.
 Though you may have some time to go to the Witches' Shop to get some upgrades here.

 When you progress through the Pumpkin Patch, an announcement from Oogie shoul start.
 Normally continuing through this area where the announcement starts will make enemies appear, which includes Ogres and Phantoms.
 You can simply stand still and let the announcement finish to make no enemies or only some enemies appear to save some time.

 **Combo**\
-You can either use Igor's Room, right to the left of the Nightmare Lab, or use Hidden Place 2, on top of the Town Hall reachable using a spiral, to get to the needed amount of combos.
+You can either use **Igor's Room**, right to the left of the Nightmare Lab, or use Hidden Place 2, on top of the Town Hall reachable using a spiral, to get to the needed amount of combos.
 Though you may as well use igor's Room since you start right in the Nightmare Lab in this chapter.

 **Damage**\
 This chapter will introduce the hidden enemies, right at the entrance of the Pumpkin Patch.
-You can try to dodge in time of their attack when they are revealed, though it is not so easy to get it right.
-It is more safe to just throw a Re-possession present at them to reveal them, but to also revert them to normal so that they won't do any cheap shots.
+It safest to just throw a Re-possession present at them to reveal them and turn them to normal.
+Or if you're confident enough, go past them and dodge in time when they try to hit you.

 **!-Count**\
-Igor's Room is a good option, as is the entrance of the Pumpkin Patch by throwing Re-possession presents at the hidden enemies, since you get !-points with them.
+**Igor's Room** is a good option, as is the entrance of the Pumpkin Patch by throwing Re-possession presents at the hidden enemies, since you get !-points with them.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248685.png">